matthewdickinson/tyk-and-vault-demo/README.md

 ```bash
 docker compose up
 ```
+> [!WARNING]
-Note: You might need to stop the containers and restart if Docker decides to boot Tyk before the `vault_preloader` finishes.
+> Note: You might need to stop the containers and restart if Docker decides to boot Tyk before the `vault_preloader` finishes.

 You can see that this now responds to requests:
 ```bash